 In order to serve the long-term interests and sustainability of Novo Nordisk as a whole or to assure its viability the Board may, based on a recommendation from the Remuneration Committee, in exceptional circumstances temporarily in relation to specific executives deviate from Section 3 of this Remuneration Policy on executive remuneration.
 Any such temporary deviation including the reasoning by the Board must be described in the Remuneration Report following the deviation.

-This Remuneration Policy was adopted by the Board of Directors on 1 February 2022 and approved by the Annual General Meeting on 24 March 2022.
+The change of this Remuneration Policy was adopted by the Board of Directors on 31 January 2023 and approved by the Annual General Meeting on 23 March 2023.

-Remuneration Policy 2022 issued by
+Remuneration Policy 2023 issued by